J1: Accelerated Elementary Japanese

 - Module Code:

 - Taught in:

 Evidence of prior knowledge of Japanese.
 There will be a placement test at the beginning of the year.
 Please click the '2016 Welcome Letter' link on the right hand side on this page for more information.

 Objectives and learning outcomes of the module

-On successful completion of this course a student will be expected to have:
+On successful completion of this module a student will be expected to have: